-The warranty period for the VT80 is 2 years from the date of purchase, or 25 running hours, whichever comes first.
-Warranty is valid solely for the original owner and is non transferable upon resale.
+The warranty period for the MERLIN engines is 2 years from the date of purchase, or 25 running hours, whichever comes first.
+Warranty is valid solely for the original first owner and is non transferable upon resale.
 Warranty includes all supplied parts, and is limited to manufacturing and material defects only.
-Shipment costs, including packing and customs fees are not covered by the warranty and will be always at owner expense.
+Shipment costs forth and back, including packing and customs fees are not covered by the warranty and will be always at owner expense.